mlcommons-science/benchmark/README.md

 ## Generating the PDF, TeX, and md files

 The content should be modified only through the YAML file (never directly).
-The content can be generated with a Makefile given that you have latex, biber, and latexmk installed.
+The content can be generated with the [Makefile](Makefile) given that you have latex, biber, and latexmk installed.
+A list of required Python packages is in the [requirements document](requirements.txt).

 To generate the pdf and TeX files use